Bridget Carragher: CryoEM automation

 Carragher was an early advocate for automated methods for electron microscopy.
 She developed software to analyze poorly ordered sickle cell hemoglobin fibers and went on to collaborate with Ron Milligan's group to develop a pipeline for helical processing (Phoelix).
-Together with Clint Potter, Carragher then led the development of Leginon, a system for automated control and data acquisition from an electron microscope, and Appion, a pipeline for single particle data processing.
-Recently they showed that they could use this automated pipeline to obtain maps to a resolution of 2.8 Å.
+Carragher and Potter led the development of Leginon, a system for automated control and data acquisition from an electron microscope, and Appion, a pipeline for single particle data processing.

 New technologies for TEM

-Carragher and her team have developed a number of novel technologies for transmission electron microscopy (TEM).
-These include Spotiton, an inkjet dispense and vitrification system for cryo-TEM, robotic devices to load TEM specimens into the microscope, liquid handling robots for controlling sample vitrification and negative staining, and new substrates, including one that led to grids that are now commercially available under the trade name Cflats.
+Carragher and her team have developed a number of technologies for transmission electron microscopy (TEM).
+These include Spotiton, an inkjet dispense and vitrification system for cryo-TEM, robotic devices to load TEM specimens into the microscope, liquid handling robots for controlling sample vitrification and negative staining, and new substrates.

 Contributions to structural biology

-The major goals of technology development have been driven by the needs of compelling biological research projects.
-These are normally managed by a graduate student or post-doctoral fellow who establishes close lines of communication between the EM group and the biological research lab.
-While their major role is to manage the technical efforts, they are often also intimately involved in guiding the biological questions and writing the papers.
-The authors of these papers were graduate students or post-docs in Carragher's labs.
+Carragher has co-authored several papers in this area.